Occupational Therapy for Teenagers in Adelaide

-If you’re looking into occupational therapy for your teenager, things have likely started to feel more complicated.
+If you are looking into occupational therapy for your teenager, things have likely started to feel more complicated.

 You may be noticing that school demands, emotions, or daily responsibilities are becoming harder to manage.

-Learn For Life supports adolescents with collaborative, strengths-based occupational therapy that builds everyday skills while respecting growing independence.
+Learn for Life supports teenagers with collaborative, strengths-based occupational therapy that builds everyday skills while respecting their growing independence.

 Who We Help

-This service supports adolescents navigating new stages in learning and daily life.
+This service supports teenagers navigating new demands in learning, independence, and daily life.

 Who We Help:

 Access to occupational therapy does not always require a diagnosis.
-Funding pathways vary, and some adolescents may require a diagnosis to access NDIS-funded support.
+Funding pathways vary, and some teenagers may require a diagnosis to access NDIS-funded support.

 Families often seek support during adolescence to help their teenager build confidence and navigate growing independence.